aiplanethub/introduction-to-powerbi/get-started-with-power-bi/1949-Course Overview.md

 * Identify the steps on how to bring in data from different sources into Power BI and transform the data.
 * The process of setting up and managing data relationships for the data model
 * Identify appropriate DAX measures for your analysis
-* The process of customizing reports using color themes, grids and custom visuals
+* The process of customizing reports using custom visuals